NZYPT 2026

 TEACHERS wishing to enter teams for the 2027 New Zealand Young Physicist Tournament can register their interest here.
 This adds you to our mailing list but does not commit you to entering the tournament.
 Further instructions and updates about the tournament will be published on this site and emailed to those teachers and students who have registered their interests or who participated last year.
 This information will include venues, payment due dates, etc..

 Our students are face an additional challenge in the International Tournament because it’s schedule follows the Northern hemisphere’s academic year.
 In New Zealand there is big gap in the experimentation time between July to January each year, when first external exams and then holidays rightly take priority for students.
-We have identified a participation pattern that many of the strongest rep team members have inadvertently followed.
-As a result we are encourage this two year participation process with this year’s timetable.

 The 2027 Tournament will schedule the workshop in August 2026 to support revision of practical papers and launch the seven 2027 problems for New Zealand.